ApurvaBhargava/my-curriculum-vitae/README.md

 My research interest is in applying constructs from deep learning, neuroscience, linguistics and computational cognitive modeling to natural language understanding and generation.
 I am driven by the challenge of teaching machines to reason about ambiguity and logic in language, something that even the human brain struggles with at times.

-I believe in the plasticity of mind and welcome new ideas and perspectives.
+I believe in the plasticity of belief and welcome new ideas and perspectives.
 Since the mind is bigger than the person, I also write poetry and short stories.

 ## 🎓 EDUCATION